PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 <a id="fast_rtps"></a>
 ## Fast DDS installation

-[eProsima Fast DDS](https://github.com/eProsima/Fast-DDS) is a C++ implementation of the DDS (Data Distribution Service) Specification, a protocol defined by the Object Management Group (OMG).
-Fast DDS is used, via the [RTPS/DDS Interface: PX4-Fast RTPS(DDS) Bridge](../middleware/micrortps.md), to allow PX4 uORB topics to be shared with offboard components in a DDS domain.
+[eProsima Fast DDS](https://github.com/eProsima/Fast-DDS) is required if you're using PX4 with ROS2 (or some other RTPS/DDS system).

 Follow the instructions in [Fast DDS Installation](../dev_setup/fast-dds-installation.md) to install it.